 The criminal charge you face for drug possession in Rhode Island depends on the exact drug or controlled substance you are accused of possessing.

 Rhode Island Marijuana Possession Penalties

-Marijuana possession decriminalized was passed in June 2012, although technically it doesn’t go into effect until April 1, 2013.
+Marijuana possession decriminalized was passed in June 2012, and officially went into effect on April 1, 2013.

-The decriminalization statute will allow up to 1 oz of marijuana for adults, with only a civil penalty of a $150 ticket.
-A first-time possession of marijuana charge will no longer be considered a misdemeanor.
+The decriminalization statute allows up to 1 oz of marijuana for adults, with only a civil penalty of a $150 ticket.
+A first-time possession of marijuana charge is no longer be considered a misdemeanor.

 You can also be ordered to serve up to 100 hours of community service and have to attend drug education classes.

 If you have a prior conviction on your record, your penalties can be doubled.
 This means you could face up to 2 years in jail and higher fines.
 You would also potentially have to complete 200 hours of community service on top of any drug treatment and education programs.

 Regardless of how many convictions you have on your record, if your possession charge comes while you are driving, you will lose your license for 6 months to one year.

 Finally, if you are accused of possessing more than 1 kilogram of marijuana, you will face a mandatory minimum sentence of 10 years in prison and fines reaching $500,000.